How many mutual funds should you hold in your portfolio?

 Optional: One Thematic or Sectoral Fund

-It is worth being honest with yourself about whether your current portfolio has grown beyond the point of usefulness.
-Some clear signs that it has:
+It is worth being honest with yourself about whether your current portfolio has become over-diversified.
+Some signs:

 › You cannot name all the funds you hold without checking your app or statement.

-› You hold more than two funds in the same SEBI category, for example three large cap funds or four flexi cap funds.
+› You hold more than two funds in the same SEBI category, for example, three large cap funds.

-› You have added a fund in the last year because it appeared on a best performer list, without checking what you already held.
+› You have added a fund in the last year because it appeared on a best performers list rather than because it fills a gap in your portfolio.

 › Your SIP amounts are spread so thinly across funds that some receive less than Rs 500 per month.